deterministic-arts/DartsCLCalendar/README.md

  - H. Hinnant's [C++ date/time proposal][hinnant]

 **This library is work in progress** It is currently somewhat usable as a `local-time` replacement for limited use cases.
+Proper time zone support still requires `local-time` since we currently abuse local time's support for compiled time zone files.

 ## Date/Time Representations